 Water, by Annette Houston. the colors were stunning, (because they're blue?!) and the quilting lines were gold thread.
 Really nice.

 Our own Sarah Ann Smith's trees.
-You may have seen this on her blog at one time or another.
+You may have seen this on her

 This one is by Julie Weaver and I was so taken with it, I never got the title.
 I thought she did a fabulous job iof integrating the photo with the fabric.